psarando/shire-reckoning/Middle-earth-simulation.md

      I just think that Tolkien used this synchronization scheme as a "model", or aligned a hypothetical Gregorian calendar as a kind of "measuring stick" to the start of the Second Age, when working out the details of the Gondor leap-days and the Elves' New Year's Day of III 3019.
-  2. You may have noticed that the Calendar of Imladris starts reckoning from a March 23 in this synchronization scheme, yet I argue for a start on a March 21 or 22 in my [Rivendell Reckoning notes](https://psarando.github.io/shire-reckoning/#rivendell-reckoning-notes).
-     In my notes on the [First Day of the Calendar of Imladris](https://psarando.github.io/shire-reckoning/#first-day-of-the-calendar-of-imladris), I point out that starting the reckoning of the Calendar of Imladris in this Gregorian calendar's year 590 B.C.E. (-589) means that the leap-years of this Calendar of Imladris are not in sync with the leap-years of this Gregorian calendar, so comparing the dates in the Calendar of Imladris to the dates of this Gregorian calendar is a bit more complicated than the comparison of dates in the [default calendar on this project's home page](https://psarando.github.io/shire-reckoning/#tolkien-calendars).
+  2. In my notes on the [First Day of the Calendar of Imladris](https://psarando.github.io/shire-reckoning/#first-day-of-the-calendar-of-imladris), I point out that starting the reckoning of the Calendar of Imladris in this Gregorian calendar's year 590 B.C.E. (-589) means that the leap-years of this Calendar of Imladris are not in sync with the leap-years of this Gregorian calendar, so comparing the dates in the Calendar of Imladris to the dates of this Gregorian calendar is a bit more complicated than the comparison of dates in the [default calendar on this project's home page](https://psarando.github.io/shire-reckoning/#tolkien-calendars).
-     So to explain this complicated comparison in a little more detail, I would point out that even though the Calendar of Imladris starts on March 23 in the very first year in this scheme, the year -589 (590 B.C.E.) in the Gregorian calendar is right before a leap-year, so in the next 4 years (-588 through -585) the Calendar of Imladris New Year's Day (Yestarë) will fall on a March 22.
-     One way to look at this would be to consider this Gregorian calendar as already a day off from the seasons in -589, and its leap-day in -588 will re-sync it with the seasons and this Calendar of Imladris.
      As another example of how complicated these comparisons can be, depending on how you align the Gregorian calendar "measuring stick" to these Middle-earth calendars, notice what happens to the start dates of these simulated calendars when you select the `Synchronize` setting for